 7. Indira Goswami

-Indira Goswami was honoured with the Jnanapith Award, which is the highest literary honor.
+Indira Goswami was honoured with the Jnanapith Award, which is the highest literary honour.
 Her work focuses on women and various aspects of Assamese society.

 8. B.M.
 Suhara